Common Neck Injuries From a Car Accident

 2. Slipped or herniated disc

 The intervertebral discs in your cervical spine are jelly-filled and absorb shock to protect your vertebrae.
-During a collision, the discs may slip, rupture, herniate or bulge.
+The discs may slip, rupture, herniate, or bulge during a collision.
 Slippage may cause the disc to compress spinal cord nerves.

 In contrast, a bulge or rupture is when the jelly-like substance pushes out of the disc, crowding your vertebrae and compressing nerves.
-Disc injuries can cause pain in the neck or arms and/or numbness from the injury itself and from pinching or squeezing nerves.
+Disc injuries can cause pain in the neck or arms, numbness from the injury, and pinching or squeezing nerves.
 It’s common in side-impact crashes.

 3. Neck sprain or strain